Unique Disease, Treatment: New Options for Breast Cancer Surgery

 The ACOSOG Z11 study included 891 women across the country at both community-based and academic hospitals, including the UW Carbone Cancer Center.

 "So that's great," Wilke said, then cautioned, "It's very important, though, that people realize that this is a select group of women who don’t need additional nodes removed beyond the sentinel nodes."

-The study was done only with women who met a specific set of criteria: Their tumors were small - two inches in diameter or less - and mostly were estrogen-positive; all the women had lumpectomies; and most of them also underwent chemotherapy and radiation therapy.
+The study was done only with women who met a specific set of criteria: Their tumors were small - 2 inches in diameter or less - and mostly were estrogen-positive; all the women had lumpectomies; and most of them also underwent chemotherapy and radiation therapy.